“Where Possibility and Opportunity Meet”

 Celebrating Over 53 Years of Educational Excellence!

-Clearwater Central Catholic High School (CCC) was founded in February 1962 with the groundbreaking of its first building.
-CCC opened its doors in September of 1962 with a seven-member staff and an enrollment of 96 students.
+Clearwater Central Catholic High School (CCC) was founded in February 1962 with the groundbreaking of its first building, later named the Hurley Building.
+CCC opened its doors in September of 1962 with a seven-member staff and an enrollment of 96 students in grades 9-11.
 In 1964, the first graduating class consisted of 26 students.

-Since that time CCC has continued its dedication to traditional Catholic/Christian values coupled with academic excellence to develop into an outstanding preparatory high school.
-CCC continues to maintain a low student-faculty ration and small class sizes that allow for personal attention to the diverse ability levels of each student.
-Student SAT and ACT test scores consistently rank above the Florida and National averages.
-Annually, 100% matriculate to college and more than half of graduating Seniors receive academic and athletic scholarships totaling $3.5 million or more.
+Since that time CCC has continued its dedication to traditional Catholic/Christian values coupled with academic excellence to develop into an outstanding college preparatory high school.
+CCC continues to maintain a low student-faculty ratio and small class sizes that allow for personal attention to the diverse ability levels of each student.
+Student SAT and ACT test scores consistently rank above Florida and national averages.
+CCC maintains 100% graduation and college acceptance rates.

 Fully accredited by the Southern Association of Colleges and Schools, CCC has been recognized by the U.S. Department of Education as a National School of Excellence and the National Catholic Educational Association as an American Catholic School for the 21st Century.
-The only Catholic high school serving Clearwater and a broad geographic region encompassing northern Pinellas and Pasco counties, today Clearwater Central Catholic High School is one of three high schools serving on behalf of the Diocese of St. Petersburg.
+Serving a broad geographic region encompassing Pinellas, Hillsborough and Pasco counties, Clearwater Central Catholic High School is one of four Catholic high schools serving on behalf of the Diocese of St. Petersburg.

-Throughout CCC’s history, the faculty has always been key in creating an environment “permeated with the Gospel spirit of freedom and love.”
+Throughout CCC’s history, the faculty has always been key to creating an environment “permeated with the Gospel spirit of freedom and love.”
 While challenging each student to excel academically, the faculty traditionally has assumed leadership roles as mentors, coaches and advisors.
-Today their experience ranges from two to 30 years in the field of education and 71% hold post-graduate degrees.
+Today their experience ranges from two to 40 years in the field of education and 76% hold post-graduate degrees.